 ABOUT THIS COURSE

 This NEW course will demonstrate how to guide your students to achieve their best possible grades in future A level German examinations.
-Led by experienced examiner and teacher, Wanda Marshall, the course will demonstrate teaching and learning ideas for both film and literature which will stretch and challenge all students and develop their higher level skills.
-Using feedback from the 2020 examinations, the course will outline what is expected students of high and less high abilities and explore ways to build you teaching practice around this.
+Led by experienced examiner and teacher, Wanda Marshall, the course will demonstrate teaching and learning ideas for both film and literature which will stretch and challenge all students and develop their higher-level skills.
+Using feedback from the most recent Examiners’ Reports, the course will outline what is expected students of high and less high abilities and explore ways to build you teaching practice around this.
 The course will consider strategies to overcome the additional challenges caused by the disruption due to lockdown and any changes to examinations.

 BENEFITS OF ATTENDING THE GERMAN PAPER 2 COURSE